-Brenda S. DuLong - 25 years (5/31/1994) Worked for Finance, then transferred to Town Clerk/Tax
+Brenda S. DuLong - 25 years (5/31/1994) Worked for Finance, then transferred to Town Clerk/Tax Collector's Office

-29, 1997.
+Ms. DuLong was hired on May 31, 1994 as an Account Clerk II and promoted to Account Clerk III on June 29, 1997.
 One year later she was promoted to an Accountant.
-Three years later she became an Accounting
+Three years later she became an Accounting Supervisor.

-Supervisor.
 In 2002, she received a Bachelor's Degree in Business Administration and Accounting (while working full-time and raising two children).